mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/treatments/sciatica-treatment-sydney.md

 Being able to enjoy outdoor activities or go out for a simple walk without pain will directly improve a patient’s quality of life and we may be able to provide you the necessary treatment to help you achieve this.

+## How do you get sciatica ?
+It’s easy to trace some spinal problems to an event, such as a car accident.
+Yet, sciatica is often the result of cumulative damage.
+Years of bad posture, poor muscle tone, excess weight or countless other causes set the stage.
+Then, something simple like bending over to tie your shoes can trigger an episode

+## Can anything else cause sciatica?
+Spinal decay can be another culprit.
+Instead of disc thinning that puts pressure on the sciatic nerve roots, arthritic bone spurs can intrude into the space normally reserved for the nerve.

+## Can chiropractic cure sciatica?
+Actually, chiropractic doesn’t cure anything!
+Only your body can do that.
+The chiropractic approach to sciatica (and other health problems) is to help restore the way your spine works, reducing nerve irritation and revitalizing your own healing ability.

+## How long will I need chiropractic care ?
+Most sciatica patients are delighted with the results they get after weeks or months of care.
+Naturally, this varies from patient to patient.
+After a relapse or two, many discover that years of neglect have produced spinal instabilities that never fully heal.
+These patients elect to continue with periodic chiropractic checkups.
+It’s up to you.

 ## How Will I Get Relief?
 Sciatica can be a distracting pain that starts in the lower back and extends down into one or both legs.
 Chiropractic care has proven to be quite helpful.